sustainsw/sustainsw.github.io/pages/people.md

 # Stephen Mullin

 # Megan Courtman
 Megan is a data scientist interested in using Explainable AI to solve problems in healthcare.
 Her ongoing PhD research focuses on applying machine learning to medical imaging.
 She has built deep learning models to differentiate between Parkinson's and control MRI scans with high accuracy.
-She has also worked on computer vision models for safety applications, such as a model which can detect aneurysm clips in CT heads, and natural language processing models for radiology research dataset curation.
+She has also worked on computer vision models for medical safety applications, and natural language processing models for radiology research dataset curation.
 Her work has won the Association of British Neurologists prize for best poster and the University of Plymouth [Three Minute Thesis competition](https://www.plymouth.ac.uk/student-life/your-studies/research-degrees/doctoral-college/researcher-development-programme/three-minute-thesis-competition).

 # Hongrui Wang